bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### These founders feel physical pain when the product sucks, and they want to wake up and fix it.

-### They don’t ship crap, and if they do they fix it very, very quickly.
+### They don't ship crap, and if they do they fix it very, very quickly.

 ### And it definitely takes some level of fanaticism to build a great product.